huriyilmaz/visualstudio-docs.tr-tr/docs/vs-2015/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     }
     ```

-4. Aşağıdaki using deyimlerini TodoWindowControl.xaml.cs:
+4. Aşağıdaki using deyimlerini TodoWindowControl.xaml.cs öğesine ekleyin:

     ```csharp
     using System.Runtime.InteropServices;